Information for Cannabis and Cannabinoid Retail

 -

-For information concerning federal and state alcohol laws and requirements visit the Federal Alcohol Laws and Requirements webpage.
+For information concerning federal and state alcohol laws and requirements visit the Federal Alcohol Laws and Requirements webpage and review Chapter 7515 Department of Public Safety - Liquor and State Statue 340A Liquor.

-For the City of Saint Paul Legislative Code Chapter’s 409 Intoxication Liquor, 410 Nonintoxicating Malt Liquor, 411 Entertainment, & State Statue 340A Intoxication Liquor
+City of Saint Paul additional requirements are primarily located within the Legislative Code’s Chapters Chapters 409 Intoxication Liquor, 410 Nonintoxicating Malt Liquor, 411 Entertainment, & State Statue 340A Intoxication Liquor

 *A Class N notice requires the City to send public notice to neighboring property owners.
 To learn more about the administrative process, visit this page.